Getting started with Bitcoin

 In the current situation, it makes sense to take responsibility for looking after your own Bitcoins.
 And as a further security measure, it is worth having more than one wallet.

-Types of Bitcoin wallet
+What Are the 5 Types of Bitcoin Wallets?

 There are four – arguably five – types of Bitcoin wallet.
 A web wallet stores your keys on the server of a company that provides the wallet service.
 This is how an exchange provides a wallet, too.
 The advantage is that you can access your funds from any computer with an internet connection.
 The disadvantage, as discussed above, is that these services are targets for hackers.
 There have even been cases of services simply disappearing – taking their customers’ coins with them.
 Notable services include Coinbase and Blockchain.